Kithin7/clippy_maker_gui/README.md

 - [vlc](https://pypi.org/project/python-vlc/) - *not needed yet...?*

 # To-do List
+- need to make 2-pass/quality method default and 1-pass/fast alternate.
 - improve logic to remove ```update source info``` button
 - make ```resolution``` selection do something
 - add codecs to ffmpeg probe
     - like .mkv, but it might be similar to .mp4, idk yet
     - and then add buttons to be able to choose? might have too many options or options that conflict? idk yet
 - improve ```estimated size calc```
+- ```play on complete?``` button, need to make it actually work (either with VLC or explorer)
+- Need to improve the workflow...
+    - I have pull up the folder, open the file in VLC to find the clipping spots, then come back to the gui.
+This could be streamlined by embedding the player into the gui to incorporate all in one place.
+- Add optional compiled .exe version (py2exe output) once I'm happier about the state of the program (slimmed down & tuned up).

 # Release History
 ## v2023.1?.??